Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/dns.md

 ---
-title: Azure DNS libraries for .NET
+title: Azure DNS SDK for .NET
-description: Reference for Azure DNS libraries for .NET ms.date: 10/19/2017 ms.topic: reference ms.service: dns
+description: Reference for Azure DNS SDK for .NET
+author: dnssuppgithub
+ms.author: dnssuppgithub
+ms.data: 11/21/2022
+ms.topic: reference
+ms.devlang: dotnet
+ms.service: dns
+ms.date: 10/19/2017
 ---
 # Azure DNS libraries for .NET

 Use the Microsoft Azure DNS libraries for .NET to create and modify DNS zones and records hosted within Azure.
 Zones and records are managed as Azure Resources.
 Learn more by reading the [Azure DNS overview](/azure/dns/dns-overview).